-Unlike some towns, Spanaway isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Spanaway are a mix of both white- and blue-collar jobs.
-Overall, Spanaway is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Spanaway who work in office and administrative support (16.81%), sales jobs (11.61%), and management occupations (5.98%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spanaway is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Spanaway is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Spanaway who work in office and administrative support (13.39%), sales jobs (10.87%), and food service (6.18%).

-The rate of college-level education in Spanaway is quite a bit lower than the national average among all cities of 21.84%: just 12.10% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Spanaway with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.88% of adults in Spanaway have a bachelor's degree or advanced degree.

 Spanaway is an extremely ethnically-diverse town.
 The people who call Spanaway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spanaway residents report their race to be White, followed by Black or African-American.
 Spanaway also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.32% of the town’s residents.
-Important ancestries of people in Spanaway include Irish, English, Norwegian, and Russian.
+People of Hispanic or Latino origin account for 12.53% of the town’s residents.
+Important ancestries of people in Spanaway include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Spanaway is English.
 Other important languages spoken here include Spanish and Pacific Island languages.